AllenCellModeling/pytorch_fnet/README.md

 ```
 ./scripts/test_predict.sh dna 0
 ```
-example prediction outputs should be places in ./results/
+example prediction outputs should be places in `results/dna/test` and `results/dna/train`

 ## Instructions to run on your data
 The most general solution is to implement a new PyTorch dataset object that is responsible for loading signal images (transmitted light) and target images (fluorescence) into a consistent format.
 See `fnet/data/tiffdataset.py` or `fnet/data/czidataset.py` as examples.
 Our existing wrapper scripts will work if you make this dataset object have an `__init__` function can be correctly called with a simple keyword argument of path_csv, which points to a csv file (example: `data/csvs/mydata.csv`) that describes your dataset.
 You should implement `__get_item__(self,i)` to return a list of pytorch Tensor objects, where the first element is the signal data and the second element is the target image.
 The Tensors should be of dimensions of `1,Z,Y,X`.
 Place your new dataset object (example: MyDataSet.py) in `pytorch_fnet/fnet/data/`